syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 ### Configure content

-In this application, a detailed description is provided to each item.
+In this application, a detailed description of each item is provided .
 You can specify the contents in the tab section within the content template.

 {% highlight CSHTML %}